JonasKop/CSSC/README.md

 # Color

-Tool which converts RGB to HEX or HEX to RGB from its arguments.
+Tool which converts RGB color codes to HEX or HEX color codesto RGB from its arguments.

 ## Getting Started

 ### Prerequisites

+For the installer to work you will need the following, else you will need to install it manually.

 * Python 3
-* Unix system (For the installer to work), else you will need to install it manually.
+* Unix system

 ### Installation